 The start date for the OPT Employment Authorization Document (EAD) will be the requested date or another date when the OPT is approved by USCIS, whichever is later.
 The official, approved OPT dates will always appear on the actual EAD.

-The employment authorization period for the 17-month OPT extension will always begin on the day after the expiration of the initial post-completion OPT employment authorization, and end 17 months later, regardless of the date the actual extension is approved.
+The employment authorization period for the STEM OPT extension will always begin on the day after the expiration of the initial post-completion OPT employment authorization, and end 24 months later, regardless of the date the actual extension is approved.

-Note: CIE strongly cautions students against applying for OPT after completion of the degree program because students may end up with less than 12 months of OPT due to processing time.
+Note: CGE strongly cautions students against applying for OPT after completion of the degree program because students may end up with less than 12 months of OPT due to processing time.

 H-1B cap-gap extension of F-1 status and work authorization until October 1